CaelRowley/brickblock-backend/README.md

 ```

 ## Linting
-The project is using ESLint as the linter.
-The configuration for this is stored in `.eslintrc.json`.
-You can use the following commands:
+The project is using ESLint and Prettier to lint and format the code.
+The configuration for this is stored in `.eslintrc.json` and `.prettierrc.json` You can use the following commands:
+1. `npm run pretty` to run Prettier
-1. `npm run lint` to run ESLint
+2. `npm run lint` to run ESLint
-2. `npm run lint:fix` to run ESLint with the --fix prefix which will automatically fix certain linting errors
+3. `npm run lint:fix` to run ESLint with the --fix prefix which will automatically fix certain linting errors

 ## Flow
 Flow is used as a lightweight static type checker